Here’s the cheapest gas in Greenwood Saturday - NewsBreak

 Here’s the cheapest gas in Greenwood Saturday

-(GREENWOOD, MS) Gas prices vary across in the Greenwood area, but if you’re willing to head for the cheapest station, you could be saving up to $0.20 per gallon.
+(GREENWOOD, MS) According to Greenwood gas price data, you could be saving up to $0.10 per gallon on gas.

-According to a survey by GasBuddy, Delta Express at 212 Ms-7 S was the cheapest station in the area, with regular listed at $2.89 per gallon at the pumps Wednesday.
-That was compared to Shell at 100 Ms-7, where a gallon of regular was selling for $3.09.
+On Saturday the cheapest gallon of unleaded regular in the area was at Delta Express at 212 Ms-7 S. Regular there was listed at $2.89 per gallon Wednesday, compared to $2.99 at Shell at 109 W Claiborne, which GasBuddy clocked as the most expensive station in the area.

 Here’s how other stations in the area stack up, from least to most expensive: